smartcontractkit/chainlink-starknet/docs/emergency-protocol/README.md

 ## Background

-The purpose of the Starknet Sequencer Emergency Protocol is to track the last known status of the Starknet Sequencer at a given point in time.
+Today Chainlink price feeds are used by many DeFi protocols to secure billions of dollars.
+Whilst feeds report fresh prices the majority of the time, L2 feeds will report stale price data whenever the L2 chain stops producing new blocks.
+This can happen whenever the L2 Sequencer fails to process any new transactions.
+Whenever this happens, an arbitrage opportunity is created for malicious actors to take advantage of the price difference between the price inside and outside the L2 chain.

+The Starknet Emergency Protocol provides a way for Chainlink price feed consumers to guard against the scenario described above.
+The protocol tracks the last known health of the Sequencer and reports it's health on chain along with the timestamp of when it either comes back online or goes offline.
+This allows consuming contracts to implement a grace period in their contracts to revert transactions whenever the Sequencer is down.

 [Official Docs](https://docs.chain.link/docs/l2-sequencer-flag/)